 It is a licensed product where you are charged for replication licenses per virtual machine.
 VMware usually sells them in blocks of 25 virtual machines at a time.
 You must also be running VMware vSphere Standard or Enterprise edition, it will not work on Essentials or Essentials Plus licenses.

-vSphere Replication has been known as various products throughout its lifetime, it is commonly known as Site Recovery Manager (SRM) or vSphere Data Protection (VPD).
-Throughout this article I will refer to it as SRM.
+vSphere Replication has been known by various product names throughout its lifetime, it is commonly known as Site Recovery Manager (SRM) or vSphere Data Protection (VPD).
+Throughout this article, I will refer to it as SRM.

 Why is it so hard to increase disk space in SRM?

 One of the most common issues introduced by vSphere Replication software is the inability to expand disk space on a server.

 If you attempt to increase disk space on a source virtual machine, that change will not automatically be transferred to the disaster recovery replica.
 If a sysadmin does expand the disk space, it will break replication and potentially take the VM offline.